 Noncitizen immigrants living in the U.S. as lawful permanent residents may possess a firearm, as may any legal immigrant with a valid alien firearm license.
-Undocumented immigrants are generally prohibited from possession of a firearm.
+Undocumented immigrants are generally persons prohibited from possessing a firearm.

 10. Dishonorable Discharge from the Military

 This one is a pretty rare circumstance, but it’s worth noting that you’re held to a higher standard when you’re in the military.
-A dishonorable discharge is a severe penalty, connoting gross misconduct, and therefore makes you ineligible to possess a firearm, even if you are not separately convicted of a criminal offense, though the two often go hand in hand.
-Currently there are no good options for restoring firearm rights after a dishonorable discharge.
+A dishonorable discharge is a severe penalty, connoting gross misconduct, and therefore makes you qualify as a person prohibited from possessing a firearm in Washington state, even if you are not separately convicted of a criminal offense, though the two often go hand in hand.
+Currently, there are no good options for restoring firearm rights after a dishonorable discharge.

 Let Findley & Rogers Help You Restore Your Firearm Rights